JamieHall1962/SPX/README.md

 # SPX Options Trader

+> **Note:** This README is a work in progress and will be updated throughout development as features are implemented.

 A Python application for analyzing and trading SPX options with a focus on Iron Condor strategies based on delta targets.

 ## Overview